 In addition, changes at the back of the eye (the retina and the optic nerve) are being investigated as potential markers of disease progression in Alzheimer’s disease and other neurodegenerative disorders.

 - Brain Research New Zealand – Training hearing and vision perception in noise in adults with mild cognitive impairment

 - Faculty Research and Development Fund – Early Retinal Markers of Frontotemporal Dementia

 The Moorfields Acuity Chart 1, a visual acuity chart which is more sensitive in the detection of early visual changes in age-related macular degeneration.

-This chart was developed by Head of School, Professor Steven Dakin, and his collaborators Professor Roger Anderson (Ulster University, Ireland), and Nilpa Shah (Moorfields Eye Hospital, UK).
+This chart was developed by then-Head of School, Professor Steven Dakin, and his collaborators Professor Roger Anderson (Ulster University, Ireland), and Nilpa Shah (Moorfields Eye Hospital, UK).

 Studying the effects of ageing on intravitreal drug administration using bi-modal modelling approach

 Age-related macular degeneration (AMD) is the leading cause of blindness in New Zealand, affecting 184,000 people in 2014, costing $391.1 million in 2016, or $19,825 per patient.
 Anti-VEGF injection is the most effective way to control AMD progression, which is...

 Retinal ischemia plays a significant role in the pathogenesis of age-related macular degeneration (AMD) and Diabetic Retinopathy (DR) — two of the most common sight-threatening diseases in the developed world.
 Treatments for these conditions are limited, and there is...

 Diabetes is a long-term condition that describes a group of metabolic diseases caused by high sugar levels.
 In the eye, high blood sugar causes damage to small blood vessels, which swell and may leak fluid.
 We have identified that even minor blood vessel leakage...